 The Festival of Lights

-Hanukkah 2020 will begin in the evening of Thursday, December 10 and will last till sundown, Friday, December 18.
-(Eight night of candle lighting is on Thursday, December 17.)
+Hanukkah in 2024 will begin in the evening of Wednesday, December 25 and will last till sundown, Thursday, January 2, 2025.
+(Eight night of candle lighting is on Wednesday, January 1, 2025.)

 However you spell the Festival of Lights (Hanukah, Hanukkah, Chanukah, etc.), this Jewish holiday has grown increasingly popular over the centuries.
 Based on the military victory of Jews who resisted the rule of the Syrian Greek ruler Antiochus Epiphanes IV, it has taken on spiritual aspects that resonate even more strongly in today’s world.
 Metaphorically, it represents the triumph of light over darkness.
 It has also evolved to represent the importance of religious freedom.